Retail sales, Great Britain: January 2025

 Back to table of contents

-For April 2024, the response rates were 64.8% based on returned forms and this accounted for 94.6% of total turnover coverage of the sample population.
-For historical response information, see our Retail sales quality tables.
+For January 2025, the Retail Sales Index (RSI) response rates were 60.9%, based on returned forms.
+This accounted for 91.0% of total turnover coverage of the sample population.
+For historical response information, see our Retail sales quality tables dataset.

-Information on how we calculated the data, including their strengths and limitations, and a glossary of relevant terms are available in our Retail Sales Index Quality and Methodology Information (QMI).
+Information on how we calculated the data, including strengths and limitations, and a glossary of relevant terms, is available in our RSI Quality and Methodology Information (QMI).

 Back to table of contents